NajiElKotob/Awesome-Solutions-Architecture/README.md

 `How does the application communicate with other systems and services?`

 ## Infrastructure & Security
+`Where will the application run, and how is it protected and secured?`
 -----

 ## Architecture & Engineering Reference Frameworks